Natural scientific research in Canada: Medical research

 The International Regulome Consortium is a Canadian-led international initiative, begun in 2004, the aim of which is to map the functional transcriptome or the genetic circuitry of stem cells.
-Planned as a follow-up to the Human Genome Project, the consortium is headquartered at the University of Ottawa and led by Dr. Michel Rudniki.
-In 2009, Dr. Andras Nagy, a biologist at Mount Sinai Hospital in Toronto, developed a practical way to transform mature human cells into the equivalent of embryonic stem cells, moving medicine one step closer to the use of these cells for the treatment of disease.
-Also in 2009, a team led by Dr. John Davies of the Institute of Biomaterials and Biomedical Engineering at the University of Toronto was the first in the world to isolate special stem cells, known as mesenchymal stem cells, and perform experiments showing that they could be used to regenerate specific types of human tissue.
+Planned as a follow-up to the Human Genome Project, the consortium is headquartered at the University of Ottawa and led by Michel Rudniki.
+In 2009, Andras Nagy, a biologist at Mount Sinai Hospital in Toronto, developed a practical way to transform mature human cells into the equivalent of embryonic stem cells, moving medicine one step closer to the use of these cells for the treatment of disease.
+Also in 2009, a team led by John Davies of the Institute of Biomaterials and Biomedical Engineering at the University of Toronto was the first in the world to isolate special stem cells, known as mesenchymal stem cells, and perform experiments showing that they could be used to regenerate specific types of human tissue.
 The cells themselves came from the umbilical cord tissue of newborn babies.

 In 2008, the federal government also donated $100 million for research to the Cancer Stem Cell Consortium, a group of Canadian and US researchers, that includes Genome Canada, the Canadian Institutes for Health Research and the Canadian Foundation for Innovation, for a three-year project into the prevention and treatment of cancer.

 Genomics and the closely related proteomics have become the leading fields for biological research in recent years.
 In 2000, the government of Canada created Genome Canada to conduct research in these fields.
 This organization is composed of six centres: Genome British Columbia in Vancouver, Genome Alberta in Calgary, Genome Prairie in Saskatoon and Winnipeg, the Ontario Genomics Institute in Toronto, Genome Quebec in Montreal, and Genome Atlantic in Halifax.
 These centres conduct genomic and proteomic research in such fields as human health, agriculture, forestry, the environment and the fisheries.

 Proteomics research received a boost in 2008 when Canada's most powerful research computer an IBM supercomputer was installed in Toronto.
 The $20 million machine, about the size of an SUV, can make 12.5 trillion computations per second and will be used for proteomics research by the Ontario Cancer Institute, the Princess Margaret Hospital (specializing in cancer) and the University Health Network.

 A new field, metabolomics, has generated much recent interest.
 The logical next step after genomics, which studies the plan for protein construction and proteomics, which studies the manufacture of the proteins themselves from that plan, metabolomics studies the metabolic molecules produced by those proteins in an organism.
 After receiving a $7.5 million grant from Genome Canada and Genome Alberta, the University of Alberta in Edmonton began the Human Metabolome Project in 2005 with the goal of identifying, quantifying and cataloguing all metabolites in human tissue and biofluids.
 By 2008, about 2500 metabolites of an estimated total of 2900 had been identified and catalogued.
 This information is of use in clinical chemistry, newborn screening, toxicology, pharmacology and transplant monitoring among other things.